 In my first year of clinical training with the Jewish Family Services, I provided mental health counseling and case management to older adults and designed a trauma-informed mindfulness and expressive arts group for Holocaust survivors.
 With a special interest in the psycho-oncology field, I was privileged to spend my last year of graduate school training with the Simms/Mann UCLA Center for Integrative Oncology, and was honored with the opportunity to stay on as a full-time clinician.
 I am so grateful to be part of such a creative and compassionate multidisciplinary team, and consider it an immense privilege to work individually with each of my patients.

 Personal Interests and Perspectives

-When not working, you can find me crafting, bike riding, watching old films/documentaries, befriending dogs in a park, and getting lost in nature with family and friends.
-Each new interaction reminds me of the endless learning opportunities, perspectives and beautiful characters that exist in this mysterious world.
-I am grateful for the meaningful encounters I have had in this profession thus far, and look forward to many more at Simms/Mann.
+When not working, you can find me crafting, bike riding, watching old films/documentaries, befriending dogs in a park, and getting lost in nature.
+I am grateful for the meaningful encounters I have had in this profession thus far and look forward to many more at Simms/Mann.